mattermost/docs/source/install/install-ubuntu-1804-postgresql.rst

     ``listen_addresses = '*'``

-  d.
+  c.
 Restart PostgreSQL for the change to take effect:

     ``sudo systemctl restart postgresql``